-The revaluations of defined benefit net liabilities (assets) includes the actuarial gain or loss, the yield on plan assets (excluding amounts included in net interest on the defined benefit net liabilities (assets)) and the variation of the effect of the asset ceiling, if applicable, and are recognized immediately as Other liabilities (Other assets) in the Statement of Financial Position and in Other comprehensive income on the other side.
+The revaluations of defined benefit net liabilities (assets) includes the actuarial gain or loss, the yield on plan assets (excluding amounts included in net interest on the defined benefit net liabilities (assets)) and the variation of the asset ceiling on a capitalized benefit plan, if applicable, and are recognized immediately as Other liabilities (Other assets) in the Statement of Financial Position and in Other comprehensive income on the other side.
+The Company decided to transfer the amounts recorded in Other comprehensive income on the other side.
+The Company decided to transfer the amounts recorded in Other comprehensive income on the other side.
 The Company decided to transfer the amounts recorded in Other comprehensive income to Retained earnings.
 The cost of past service is recognized in Net income in the period in which there has been a change, reduction or liquidation of the pension plan.
 The net interest is calculated by multiplying the defined benefit net liabilities (assets) at the beginning of the period by the discount rate.
 The difference between defined benefit assets and defined benefit obligations under defined benefit plans is recognized as an asset or liability in the Statement of Financial Position.
 The discount rate used to determine obligations under defined benefit plans is based on the market interest rate at the valuation date for debt securities with high quality and cash flows in line with forecast benefit payments.